DataDog/documentation/content/en/tracing/setup/java.md

 - Step-by-step instructions scoped to your deployment configuration (hosts, Docker, Kubernetes, or Amazon ECS).
 - Dynamically set `service`, `env` and `version` tags.
-- Enable the Continuous Profiler, App Analytics, and Trace ID injection into logs during setup.
+- Enable the Continuous Profiler, sending 100% of traces, and Trace ID injection into logs during setup.

 {{< partial name="apm/apm-inapp.html" >}}

 Otherwise, to begin tracing applications written in any language:

 1. [Install and configure the Datadog Agent][3], see the additional documentation for [tracing Docker applications][4] or [Kubernetes applications][5].